Best Fintech Business Bank Accounts

 1. Tide

-Tide is one of the most widely used fintech business banking platforms in the UK, especially among startups and freelancers.
+Tide is a widely used fintech business banking platform in the UK, especially among startups and freelancers.

 Tide is ideal for founders who want to start operating quickly without dealing with branch visits or complex paperwork.